grindytech/openmark-cairo-contracts/API.md

 ### Events
 - `OrderFilled { seller: ContractAddress, buyer: ContractAddress, order: Order }` - Emitted when an order is successfully filled.

-## 2. `accept_offer`
+## 2. `acceptOffer`

 ### Description
-The `accept_offer` function allows a seller to accept an offer from a buyer.
+The `acceptOffer` function allows a seller to accept an offer from a buyer.
 It verifies the provided signature, validates the order, executes the trade, updates the storage, and emits relevant events.

 ### Arguments
 - `buyer: ContractAddress` - Address of the buyer.